Nursing

 Nursing students apply for admission into the program simultaneously with their application to Dordt University.
 As soon as the admission criteria are met, the student will be notified; there is no waiting list.
 The program has an established plan of study relieving students of the burden of planning out eight semesters of classes.

 Fun!
 Sometimes scary.
 Interesting.
 Eye-opening.
 Stressful.
 These are student words used to describe the clinical experience.
 Students will have a wide variety of clinical experiences including mental and community health, medical-surgical, acute care, and in critical access hospitals.
 Throughout their educational experience, students will also spend time in the clinical practice laboratory and the simulation laboratory.
+Although students may have a favorite area of clinical, these expansive experiences expose students to a wide variety of practice settings and the many possibilities for their emerging vocation.

 Every Registered Nurse learns basic skills to provide safe nursing care to patients.
 One example is taking a blood pressure and understanding what the numbers indicate.
 The skill of properly administering medications and other treatments is critical to the patient’s well-being and the nurse continually assesses and evaluates the patient’s status.
 The Registered Nurse monitors the patient’s psychological and emotional needs.
 They coordinate and facilitate patient care requirements and interventions among numerous providers in the healthcare setting.